I export seafood from Great Britain

 21. Will there be an adjustment period for the new health and identification marks?

-The Food Standards Agency plans to introduce a Statutory Instrument which will allow the continued use of the existing EC health and ID mark from 1 January 2021 to 30 September 2022.
+The Food Standards Agency has introduced a Statutory Instrument to allow the continued use of the existing EC health and ID mark from 1 January 2021 to 30 September 2022.
 This concession period will only be available for products placed on the GB market.
-It will not be possible for GB exporters to use the existing UK/EC mark for products destined for the EU or Northern Ireland after the transition period.
+It will not be possible for GB exporters to use the existing UK/EC mark for products destined for the EU after the transition period.

 22. Can my products destined for the EU Single Market continue to be labelled in English only?